Can I switch energy supplier without a smart meter in the UK?

 Ready to switch without a smart meter?

-Compare whole-of-market home energy tariffs and start your switch today.
+Compare whole-of-market home energy tariffs and start your switch today — before the cap rose to £1,862 on 1 July.
 If you don’t have a smart meter, you’ll simply provide an opening reading when the changeover happens.

 - Manual readings supported